 The surname Filippi was first found in the ancient city of Arcevia, where a record from 1238 showed a Corrado di Filippino, who owned Castle Montesecco.

-Important Dates for the Filippi family
+Early History of the Filippi family

 This web page shows only a small excerpt of our Filippi research.
 Another 72 words (5 lines of text) covering the years 1625, 1457, 1574, 1536, 1602, 1830 and 1859 are included under the topic Early Filippi History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Filippi, Filippo, Filippa, Filpo, Filpi, Firpo, Filippino, Filipi, Filipucci, Filipipi, Firpi, De Filippo, De Filippi, De Filippis, Di Filippo, Filipovich, Filipcic, Filippelli, Filippello, Filippetti, Filippini, Filippucci, Filippozzi, Filipponi, Filippone, Filippazzo, Filippaz, Filipaz, Filipas, Filippanio, Filippato and many more.

 Early Notables of the Filippi family (pre 1700)

 Prominent among members of the family was Fra Filippo Lippi, a famous Florentine painter of the 15th century.
 He was influenced by Massaccio, and painted much for the Medici family, the rulers at the time.
 Another famous painter was Filippino Lippi, born in Prato in 1457, who worked in Florence under Botticelli and has works today in London, Florence, and around the United States.